List of smoking bans: New Zealand

 The first building in the world to have a smoke-free policy was the Old Government Building in Wellington, New Zealand, in 1876.
 This was over concerns about the threat of fire, as it is the second largest wooden building in the world.

 New Zealand passed an amendment to the Smoke-free Environments Act 1990 law on 3 December 2003 (effective in 2004) that covers all indoor public workplaces and inside hospitality venues (pubs, bars, restaurants and casinos).
 Studies have shown very high levels of compliance with the law.
 Also the air quality inside hospitality venues is very good compared to similar settings in other countries where smoking is still permitted.
 In New Zealand, tobacco and tobacco products cannot be sold or supplied to anyone under 18.

 Outdoor smoke-free laws cover the grounds of all schools, the grounds of some hospitals, stadiums and two university campuses (Massey University, and the University of Auckland, in 2010).
 Victoria University of Wellington has restricted smoking rules with specified areas where one may smoke.
 The government has not moved to restrict smoking in cars but has run mass media campaigns that promote smoke-free cars and homes.

-On 8 December 2021, New Zealand's government announced it will outlaw smoking for the next generation, meaning those who are aged 14 and under will never be legally able to buy tobacco.
-The new legislation means the legal smoking age will increase every year, eventually leading to a total prohibition on tobacco for the entire population.
+On 8 December 2021, New Zealand's government announced it will phase out the sale of cigarettes for the next generation, meaning those who are aged 14 and under will never be legally able to buy tobacco.
+The new legislation means the legal age to purchase cigarettes will increase every year, eventually leading to a total prohibition on tobacco sales for the entire population.

+The decision to outlaw smoking for the next generation was reversed in November 2023 under the new government.